sambs/angular-sb-debounce/Readme.md

 sbDebounce
 ==========

-A debounce service for Angular.js.
+A debounce service for AngularJS.
 Useful to limit the frequency of calls to an event handler.

     var wrapped = debounce(func, wait, immediate);